-A split season under South Atlantic Preferred Alternative 2, Alternative 3, and Alternative 4 would likely be beneficial to commercial fishermen harvesting king mackerel in the EEZ off the Florida east coast, because the majority of king mackerel landings for the Atlantic Southern Zone come from this area.
+A split season under Preferred Alternative 2, Alternative 3, and Alternative 4 would likely be beneficial to commercial fishermen harvesting king mackerel in the EEZ off the Florida east coast, because the majority of king mackerel landings for the Atlantic Southern Zone come from this area.
 Additionally, as shown in Table 2.4.1, there are two peak periods for king mackerel in the Southern Zone; one around April through June, and another around November through February.
-When compared to Gulf Preferred Alternative 1 (No Action), social benefits for the Florida east coast fleet are expected from South Atlantic Preferred Alternative 2, Alternative 3, and Alternative 4 because these would ensure available quota in the later months of the fishing year, regardless of fishing activity in earlier months of the fishing year.
+When compared to Alternative 1 (No Action), social benefits for the Florida east coast fleet are expected from Preferred Alternative 2, Alternative 3, and Alternative 4 because these would ensure available quota in the later months of the fishing year, regardless of fishing activity in earlier months of the fishing year.

-However, the split season quotas proposed in South Atlantic Preferred Alternative 2, Alternative 3, and Alternative 4 may result in negative effects on Gulf fishermen, because the number of Florida east coast vessels that travel to the Gulf may continue or increase if there is an in-season closure during one of the seasons.
-Because a period of high landings, such as in the 2009/10 fishing year, would be expected to result in an early closure (see Section 4.4.1), there may be more Florida east coast vessels that would travel to the Gulf to access the Gulf zone quotas.
-This could also occur under Gulf Preferred Alternative 1, depending on the Atlantic Southern Zone quota resulting from Action 2-2, although public input and the Gulf AP felt that Gulf Preferred Alternative 1 would provide the most quota to the Atlantic Southern Zone and minimize the number of traveling fishermen.
-Detailed information about the number of Florida east coast vessels that travel to the Gulf and the times of year that they travel will be available when analysis is complete, and added into this section.
+The split season quotas proposed in Preferred Alternative 2, Alternative 3, and Alternative 4 may result in negative effects on Gulf fishermen, because the number of Florida east coast vessels that travel to the Gulf may continue or increase if there is an in-season closure during one of the seasons.
+Because a period of high landing (such as in the 2009/10 fishing year) would likely cause an early closure in season 1 (see Section 4.4.1), there may be more Florida east coast vessels that would travel to the Gulf in the late summer and fall.
+However, the Councils have selected the highest possible ACLs for Atlantic king mackerel under Action 2-2, which will likely reduce the chance of an early closure in season 1 due to harvest reaching the season 1 quota.